 Are You Means Tested For Care Home Fees?

-People often assume that their relatives or loved ones are ineligible for Continuing Healthcare Funding on the basis that they have substantial assets or capital which would preclude them from obtaining NHS Funding.
+People often ask us if they will be means tested for care home fees and assume that their relatives or loved ones are ineligible for Continuing Healthcare Funding on the basis that they have substantial assets or capital which would preclude them from obtaining NHS Funding.
 The simple answer is that this is a matter of “health, not wealth” – that is our moto which we have been advocating for many years now.

 Essentially, if your relative has less than £23,250 in capital (correct as at September 2017), then they will not have to pay for the cost of their care.
 It will then become a matter whether the NHS or Local Authority meets the cost of care below this threshold.